 I never cared for the taste of coffee.
 It was like blending dirt, boiling it in rain water collected in a rotted barrel, and drinking it for breakfast.
 Three days ago, I wouldn’t have imagined myself swaying in front of the coffee maker as the grinding of the beans lulled me to sleep.
-The rich, dark espresso shot down my throat, through my arms and legs down to the tips of my fingers and toes.
+The rich, dark espresso shot down my throat, through my arms and legs, and down to the tips of my fingers and toes.
 I stood erect as it warmed my stiff body, loosened my muscles.

 “I never took you for a coffee drinker,” said my coworker who had just entered the break room.
 She opened the refrigerator and took out a container of Yoplait Greek yogurt.